FirstHR

 What are the 4 C's of onboarding?

 The 4 C's framework developed by Dr. Talya Bauer includes: Compliance (paperwork and policies), Clarification (role understanding), Culture (values and norms), and Connection (relationships and belonging).
+Most companies nail Compliance and fail at the rest.

 How long should onboarding take?